EU-Reporting for the Calendar Year 2025

 Example 2: “15” instead of “14.75”

 The amounts must be reported in metric tons (mt).
-Only in the case of biomethane and gaseous products the amount has to be reported in cubic meters (m3).
+In case of biomethane and gaseous products the amount has to be reported in cubic meters (m3).
+In case of electricity or heat the amount has to be reported in megawatt-hour (MWh).
 The applicable unit will be set automatically in the field “Unit”, depending on the “Type of Product” chosen.
-Please make sure the numerical figure you enter refers to the quantity of product in mt (or m3 if the product entered is a gaseous final product).
+Please make sure the numerical figure you enter refers to the quantity of product in mt (or m3 if the product entered is a gaseous final product, or MWh for electricity or heat).

 How can I correct the information provided to ISCC in the online form?